Tommypop2/solid-integrations/packages/prettier/README.md

 A sample primitive that is made up for templating with the following options:

-`createPrimitiveTemplate` - Provides a getter and setter for the primitive.
+`createFormatted` - Provides a reactive resource - giving the prettier formatted version of the code provided.

 ## Installation